 Not more than 50 kilometers of the coast of Florida there is an archipelago consisting of 2000 small islands and cays.
-Only 700 out of the 2 000 are actual islands and the others, so called cays, are formed upon coral reefs.
-The water is so clear that you can actually see all the way to the depth of amazing 200 meters.
+Only 700 out of the 2 000 are actual islands and the others, so-called cays, are formed upon coral reefs.
+The water is so clear that you can see the depth of the amazing 200 meters.
 These islands are real natural wonders and they are familiar to all of us- the Bahamas, or as their official name is The Commonwealth of The Bahamas.

 The Bahamas became completely independent in 1973 and since then, this member of the Commonwealth of Nation has kept its economy growing with tourism and international banking.
 The islands have a total area of 13 940 square kilometers and a population of 303 770 inhabitants.
 The climate is tropical marine with a hurricane season running between June and November.

 The capital is Nassau and it is located on the island of New Providence.
 The official languages are English and Creole.
 People are very religious, but this does not mean that the locals are judgmental towards the liberal behavior of the visitors.